allbin/user-inputs/README.md

 # Wrapping function
-The HOC wrapping function attaches the `userPrompt` prop to the component being wrapped.
+The HOC wrapping function attaches the `userInput` prop to the component being wrapped.

-Example: `userInput(YourComponent)` will give access to `this.props.userPrompt` inside *YourComponent*.
+Example: `userInput(YourComponent)` will give access to `this.props.userInput` inside *YourComponent*.